Beaver Family Connections

 BABy @ OSU

-Join us for a workshop offered each quarter designed for employees and students who have taken a leave of absence for the arrival of a child.
-At the workshop attendees will have the opportunity to learn more about sources of support for families at OSU, connect with other parents returning to work and/or school, and hear information about transitioning into parenthood and back to work.
+Join us for a workshop designed for employees and students who have taken a leave of absence for the arrival of a child.
+At the workshop, parents will have the opportunity to learn about supports for families at OSU, connect with other parents returning to campus, and hear information about transitioning into parenthood and back to work or studies.
 Bring your partner or spouse and of course babies are always welcome!
-To see when the next workshop is visit oregonstate.edu/training or contact the Family Resource Center at 541-737-4906 or firstname.lastname@example.org.
+To see when the next workshop is visit oregonstate.edu/training or contact the Family Resource Center at 541-737-4906 or [email protected].

-The Workshop takes place each quarter at Champinefu Lodge from 9am-1pm with a FREE lunch provided!
+The workshop takes place winter and summer at Champinefu Lodge from 9am-1pm complementary lunch provided!

 Family Resource Center Lending Resources

 We have children activity backpacks that you can checkout that contain age appropriate toys and activities.
 We also have a many parenting books that you can check out.
-Visit us in Champinefu Lodge and ask us how you can checkout some of the materials!
+Visit us in Champinefu Lodge to checkout some of the materials!

 The Parenting Success Network is a coalition of organizations in Linn and Benton counties dedicated to strengthening and supporting families.
 Network organizations provide educational programs and support services to enhance parents’ ability to raise healthy children in caring homes.